ProjectKorra/ProjectKorraWiki/.github/ISSUE_TEMPLATE/function-issue.md

 ---

-**Describe the bug**
+**Describe the functional issue**

-A clear and concise description of what the bug is.
+Include a clear and concise description of what the bug is.

 **Location of the issue**

-List the title of the page and section in which the issue is found.
+List any page titles and sections where the issue can be found.

-**To Reproduce**
+**Steps to Reproduce**

-Steps to reproduce the behavior:
+Steps to reproduce the issue:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'